What is phishing ?

 Subject line

-Perhaps the most critical element of a phishing email, the subject line is designed to entice, alarm, or frighten the victim the victim into opening the email.
-Hackers who have done their research write highly targeted subject lines to entice victims into opening emails.
+A crucial element of a phishing email, the subject line is designed to entice, alarm, or frighten the victim into opening the email.
+In the age of more personalized attacks, hackers often write highly targeted subject lines to entice victims into opening emails.
+The “targeting” can even be as simple as adding “urgent” to the subject line, or referencing real invoices or other email threads to seem legitimate.

 Email spoofing